Treasury sanctions Venezuelan business to isolate Maduro

-WASHINGTON — The Treasury Department on Friday targeted four companies and nine ships, including some that transported oil from Venezuela to Cuba, as part of the Trump administration’s ongoing efforts to isolate President Nicolas Maduro.
+WASHINGTON — The Treasury Department is targeting four companies and nine ships operating in Venezuela’s oil sector as part of the Trump administration’s ongoing efforts to isolate President Nicolas Maduro (nee-koh-LAHS’ mah-DOO’-roh).

+Treasury said in a statement its action Friday further targets Venezuela’s oil sector, which it says continues to provide a lifeline to Maduro’s “illegitimate regime.”

 So far, the U.S. has revoked the visas of 718 of Maduro’s associates and has issued sanctions on more than 150 people and entities.